-This is an interface between WebRTC framework and the native WebRTC Application to directly communicate media-specific information.
+Reference point RTC-7 is used to directly communicate media-specific information between the RTC Access Function and the Native WebRTC Application.

 4.3.7 RTC-8: Application interface

-This is a proprietary interface between the application and the application provider, which may be used to exchange configuration information related to the RTC session or the application.
+RTC-8 is a proprietary reference point between the RTC Application and the RTC Application Provider, which may be used to exchange configuration information related to the RTC session or the application.

+4.3.8 RTC-10: RTC AS to another RTC AS interface

+RTC-10 is a reference point between one instance of the Media AS and another for the purpose of distributed service chaining over multiple RTC AS instances.
+This may be present, for example when different RTC Clients are using the services of different Media Functions on separate RTC AS instances.

-4.3.8 RTC-11: UE configuration interface
+4.3.9 RTC-11: RTC Client configuration APIs

+Reference point RTC-11 is used by the RTC Access Function to configure media session handling in the RTC Media Session Handler and/or used by the RTC Media Session Handler to configure media access in the RTC Access Function.

-The RTC-11 is an interface between the RTC MSH and the WebRTC framework, both in the RTC endpoint, to configure media session handling and/or media access.
-It may not be exposed as an API to application developers but may be in form of a direct communication.
+Because it is internal to the RTC Client, RTC-11 may not be exposed as an API to application developers but may instead be in the form of an internal API.

-The WebRTC framework hides away all details of the QoS allocation and network support from the application.
+The RTC Access Function hides details of QoS allocation and network support from the Native WebRTC Application and Web App.
 It autonomously and transparently invokes the functions offered by the RTC MSH to provide support for the RTC session.

+4.3.10 RTC-12: Peer-to-peer media-centric transport interface

+Reference point RTC-12 is used to exchange WebRTC traffic between RTC Access Functions in different UEs when the 5G System permits peer-to-peer media transport.
+The protocols supported at this reference point shall be a subset of those at reference point RTC-4m.4.3.11 RTC-13: Signalling transport interface between RTC Application and WebRTC Signalling Function